epsilon537/boxlambda/docs/components.md

 FreeCores has PS/2 keyboard and mouse modules: [https://github.com/freecores/ps2](https://github.com/freecores/ps2)

 These cores don't have a Wishbone slave port, so we're going to have to add that ourselves.

-Note that the Nexys A7 has a USB HID host interface for keyboard and mouse which, with the help of clever firmware on a PIC24 microcontroller, presents itself to the FPGA as a PS/2 interface.
-See the [Nexys A7 Reference Manual](https://digilent.com/reference/programmable-logic/nexys-a7/reference-manual) for more details.

 ### I2C